Futures Truth's Numbers Are Accurate -

 We standby the current numbers we publish on Dr. Greenwald's Key To Currencies System and firmly believe they are correct.
 We initially published numbers based on back-engineered logic on Dr. Greenwald's system.

 We received a copy of his program logic anonymously from someone who has back-engineered the blackbox.
 This was tracked in Futures Truth using actual contract prices instead of continuous data.
 He decided to send us a copy of his blackbox system for a closer comparison.
 We were able to essentially duplicate results during this period.
-Click-here for tens units to reduce pain and improve quality of life.

 Our historical tests with our program showed very similar results to his advertised results, except British Pound (see table below).
 His system is intended to be traded as a basket, thus the overall drawdown may be less (or more) than that shown for individual futures.